nd-initial-data/.github/README.md

-# NDS Cloud Native Data Guild
+# ND-initial Data

+This is a special repository, so it is visible to everyone.